jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 <img src="/assets/Flyweight1.png" alt="GoF Flyweight Design" width = "80%" align="center" style="padding-right: 20px;">

-# My Flyweight Design
+# The Singleton extension for Flyweight Design

-Here is my variation on the GoF Flyweight pattern.
-I've combined the classes into one class so that this design is closer to the Singleton design.
+Here is a Flyweight pattern that's more akin to being an extension of Singleton.
+It's basically Singleton where the `static singleton` instance is replaced by a `static Map<Key, Flyweight>`.

-Both are sufficient.
+Both designs are sufficient.
 Using one of the other is a matter of personal style.

 <img src="/assets/Flyweight2.png" alt="My Flyweight Design" width = "80%" align="center" style="padding-right: 20px;">

 # Issues
-Singleton had several issues mostly with concurrency and memory leaks.
-Flyweight has the same issues, but possibly to an even greater degree.
+Singleton had several issues mostly with concurrency, memory leaks and state.
+Flyweight has the same issues and possibly to an even greater degree.

 ## Concurrency
 [Singleton's concurrency issue](https://jhumelsine.github.io/2025/10/31/singleton.html#singleton-implementation) is infrequent, since it is mostly only a concern when the `singleton` instance is first being initialized.
 Flyweight is different.
-A new instance can be instantated at any time when a new key value is presented.
+A new instance can be instantated any time when a new key is requested.

 Any concurrency mechanism that addresses this will be sufficient.
 Here is the thread safe update to the code snippets above using `synchronized` within Java.